All Episodes

 She wears a pink tutu while Martha McSally's flying, you know, bomber bombing flights over Afghanistan.

-And then she says it's okay for Americans to join our enemy, the Taliban after 9-11.
+And then she says it's okay for Americans to join our enemy, the Taliban, after 9-11.

-We had to report it ourselves, thank God for talk radio and and McSally's campaign.
+Thank God for talk radio and McSally's campaign.

 I think it's a big night for Republicans in the Senate.